 Inside the Ruakuri caves

 After sightseeing caves, we had to pick up our fellows, who were trekking in the mountains.
 The 19 km route took them more than the planned eight hours.
-The times indicated by the park operators do not include longer stops to make photos.
-For the last of our fellows we had to wait additional forty minutes.
+The times indicated by the park operators do not include longer stops to take photos.
+For the last of our fellows, we had to wait an additional forty minutes.
 For twenty minutes or so I went up the mountain to encounter my colleagues.
 Each person who I met on approach asked me ‘How much time is still to the parking place’.
 ‘Exhausted they are’, I thought.
 But later I was explained by my fellows, that the descent is an unpleasant and lengthy (means borrowing) one.
 For an hour or more you go though bushes with no true view around.
-The views inside the mountains are however spectacular.
+The views inside the mountains are, however spectacular.

 It was late.
 We had to hit the road.
-Our hotel was around hundred kilometers away.
+Our hotel was around a hundred kilometers away.
 The views were beautiful.

 On the way back from Tongariro National Park

 The aftermath.
 After having seen the photos my fellows made in Tongariro, I regret not coming with them, even at the cost of additional training in the gym to prepare.
 I would, however, take their advice to descent on the same side of the mountains that they approached them.
 The advantage would be a possibility to make photographs with sunlight in a different position.
 The visit to the glow-worm caves provided that you take the extended tour, but not only the basic one is worthwhile, as well.
 The road between those both locations is genuinely a scenic one.
 In this part of New Zealand, our planning failed.
 We should have stayed there for two days and all visit both – the Tongariro park and the caves.